 There are so many ways you can use your new bow ties.
 Here are just a few:

 - Birthday (Mad Science, Classic Circus, Little Man)

 - Back to School Picture

 - Embellishment to gift wrap (think Father’s Day)

 - Wedding Attire

 - School Concerts

-At a $1/piece you can find just about any occasion to wear one!
+We are sure you can find just about any occasion to wear one.
+Enjoy!